PlasmaPy/PlasmaPy/docs/contributing/code_guide.rst

      By this measure, ``cggglm`` is significantly longer than ``solve_gauss_markov_linear_model``.

-* Use a capital letter for a :term:`parameter` when it matches the standard usage in plasma science.
-For example, use ``B`` for magnetic field strength and ``T`` for temperature.

-* Avoid potentially ambiguous names.
+* Avoid ambiguity.
 Does ``temp`` mean "temperature", "temporary", or "template"?

-* Functions based on plasma parameters that are named after people may be capitalized (e.g., ``Alfven_speed``).

 * Append ``_e`` to the name of a :term:`parameter` to indicate that it refers to electrons, ``_i`` to indicate that it refers to ions, and ``_p`` to indicate that it refers to protons (e.g., ``T_e``, ``T_i``, and ``T_p``).

-* Only use ASCII_ characters in code that is part of the public API_.

 * Python allows alphanumeric Unicode characters to be used in object names (e.g., ``πλάσμα`` or ``φυσική``).
-These characters may be used for internal code when doing so improves readability (i.e. to match a commonly used symbol).
+These characters may be used for *internal* code when doing so improves readability (i.e. to match a commonly used symbol).

+* Only ASCII_ characters should be used in code that is part of the public API_.

 * If a plasma parameter has multiple names, then use the name that provides the most physical insight.
 For example, ``gyrofrequency``